-How to remove apps that promote sites like privex-protection.com?
+How to remove apps that promote privex-protection.com and similar sites

 What is privex-protection[.]com?

-Privex-protection[.]com is an untrustworthy website that pretends to have found an infection on the visitor's device and encourages to remove it with some potentially unwanted application (PUA) that can be downloaded via provided website link.
-As a rule, users do not visit websites like privex-protection[.]com by themselves/intentionally, they get opened via other visited untrustworthy pages, clicked deceptive advertisements and/or by already installed PUAs.
+privex-protection[.]com is an untrusted website that claims to have found an infection on the visitor's device and advises removal of it with a potentially unwanted application (PUA), which can be downloaded via a provided website link.

 Name | privex-protection.com pop-up |